 The most startling thing about AZ88 is that they let me in.
 This Scottsdale landmark is known for hip and stylish clientele.
 I qualify as neither.
 Yet the AZ88 staff could not be more gracious, ignoring my faded t-shirt and dusty hiking boots.
 Someone else will have to describe the saloon’s legendary martinis and chic late-night scene.
 I’m here to talk about the burgers, which happen to be exquisite.

 Their patties are ground fresh and delivered every morning by local butcher, French’s Meat Shoppe.
 They offer only a handful of different burgers but each with a distinctive flavor profile.
 The Bigger Mac topped with a full lineup of lettuce, cheese, pickles, onions, Thousand Island dressing, nestled on a toasted sesame roll conjures up childhood memories while satisfying grownup taste buds.
 But for me, the Burger Au Poivre is their masterpiece.
 Crusted with black peppercorns and splashed with a minced red onion burgundy sauce, it is complex without being fussy.
 The bite of the pepper enhances the sumptuous sauce.
-This is steak in casual clothes, which may be why I like it so much.
+This is steak in casual clothes, which may be why I think makes it one of the best burgers in Scottsdale.

 For a decade, Rehab Burger Therapy has been an anchor of Old Town Scottsdale.
 The eatery sports a funky beach theme with happy revelers spilling out onto the patio.
 But in the kitchen, there’s definitely a mad scientist vibe going as they concoct 20 different burgers in an array of creative and surprising combinations.
 Burgers come in two sizes, the 10-ounce “rehab” and the 5-ounce “relapse.”
 Some of the monstrous rehab burgers are piled so high with toppings they can’t be eaten under a ceiling fan.